Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 are also propagated as the player-visible duration.

 The audio and video frames arrive through one ordered, bounded session channel, so back-pressure must be decided for the A/V session as a whole.
-The first audio version incorrectly stopped draining that shared channel as soon as the four-frame video target was full.
-If audio messages were waiting behind those video frames, the PCM ring could empty, the audio master clock would stop, and the four future video frames could never become due: a stable self-stall.
-The corrected policy keeps draining while **either** forward target still needs data and stops only when both the video queue (four frames) and audio queue (about 500 ms) are ready.
-A separate eight-frame video hard cap drops excess decoded video if unusual output ordering is needed to reach pending audio; the audio ring retains its own hard capacity/headroom guard.
+Normal playback keeps draining while **either** forward target still needs data and stops when both the video queue (four frames) and audio queue (about 500 ms) are ready.
+A separate eight-frame video hard cap still prevents unusual output ordering from growing video without bound.

+Timestamp-aware audio adds one stronger ordering rule.
+If the next decoded audio frame cannot yet fit, it is retained as `pending_audio_frame` and no later shared-channel message is consumed until that same frame is accepted.
+This is the application-level equivalent of leaving the decoded frame at the head of the queue, and lets a large PTS gap be materialised incrementally as zero PCM without allowing later audio/video to overtake it.

 Runtime diagnostics are intentionally always available on stderr while native playback is active.
-Once per second Sanctuary prints playback state, master-clock position, the current pump/back-pressure reason, executor/sink completion, video queue depth/front/ back PTS plus received/presented/dropped counts, and audio stream/preroll state, queued and free PCM duration, played-sample count, and underrun counters.
+Once per second Sanctuary prints playback state, current player position, the pump/back-pressure reason, executor/sink completion, video queue depth/front/back PTS plus received/presented/dropped counts, and audio stream/preroll state, queued/free PCM duration, submitted sample count, `next_output_pts`, and underrun counters.
 The sink also emits a rate-limited line when the two-message session channel is full before it blocks.
-Play, pause, audio-clock anchoring, preroll completion, and audio device play/pause transitions are logged as discrete events.
-These diagnostics are intended to distinguish decoder, session-channel, video-queue, audio-ring, and device-clock stalls without requiring a profiler.
+Play, pause, timeline anchoring, preroll completion, and audio device play/pause transitions are logged as discrete events.

-Because audio is now authoritative, real A/V sessions currently expose only 1.0x playback.
-Pitch-preserving time stretch/tempo control is a separate milestone; the UI must not move the media clock faster or slower than the samples actually consumed by the output device.
+Real A/V sessions currently expose only 1.0x playback.
+Pitch-preserving time stretch/tempo control remains a separate milestone; the forthcoming wall-clock A/V controller will define how independent audio/video presentation rates are adjusted.

 Before opening playback, Sanctuary now calls `oxideav_hls::inspect_hls()` on the signed master playlist.
 That is one bounded GET of the master only: the inspection returns